fletchjp/MERG-Arduino-Software/README.md

  The only software I will keep here are general purpose utilities.

+ ## Editors

+ There is a choice of editors for working with GitHub.
+I am using Virtual Studio Code (VS Code).
+This recognises the Arduino files and generates .json configuration files.
+I am going to use .gitignore so that these files are not catalogued by GitHub although they do seem to get into the repository.

+ Different contributors may be using different editors and this may mean that other files also get into the repository.

  ## Repositories

  I have started to add separate repositories for the Arduino codes which are already on the Knowledgebase.